ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/access/login.md

 ## B. Web-based Access

-Web-based HPCC cluster access is provided via [RStudio Server](https://rstudio.hpcc.ucr.edu) and [JupyterHub](https://jupyter.hpcc.ucr.edu).
-Users with an HPCC cluster account can access them with the same login credential used for [ssh access](#a-ssh-login-from-terminal).
-The `Username+Password` authentication method with Duo is currently not required for these services.
-For load balancing RStudio Server has two instances:
-[RStudio Server 1](https://rstudio.hpcc.ucr.edu) and [RStudio Server 2](http://rstudio2.hpcc.ucr.edu).
+Web-based HPCC cluster access is provided via [OnDemand](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/ondemand/), allowing users to launch JupyterHub, RStudio, VSCode, Desktop Sessions, and more all from their web browser.
+All jobs will run on compute nodes, meaning that resources are dedicated to your instance and provide the best performance possible for these applications.

+Alternatively we host instances of [RStudio Server](https://rstudio.hpcc.ucr.edu) and [JupyterHub](https://jupyter.hpcc.ucr.edu), though resources are shared for all users accessing them, so performance is likely to be worse than what you would get through OnDemand.
+For load balancing RStudio Server has two instances: [RStudio Server 1](https://rstudio.hpcc.ucr.edu) and [RStudio Server 2](http://rstudio2.hpcc.ucr.edu).
 If one of these services is slow or not available, users want to choose the alternative instance.
 A much more efficient method for using RStudio Server are custom compute node instances using `srun`.
 This option is described [here](https://hpcc.ucr.edu/manuals/linux_basics/text/#2-compute-node-instance).
 Related options for Jupyter are outlined [here](https://hpcc.ucr.edu/manuals/hpc_cluster/package_manage/#jupyter).

+Users with an HPCC cluster account can access them with the same login credential used for [ssh access](#a-ssh-login-from-terminal).

 ## C. Data Sharing Access